-In 1736, the Holy Trinity church was built and the dead of Mardale could be buried closer to home.
+In 1736, the town gained the new Holy Trinity church, allowing the burial of Mardale’s dead closer to home.
 But just look at that photo.
-The sheep don’t seem to be particularly bothered by any spectres.
+The sheep don’t seem particularly bothered by any spectres.

 Mardale itself now lies at the bottom of the Haweswater Reservoir.
 The authorities submerged the village in 1939.
 They transferred 97 sets of remains from the churchyard to Shap.

 Seems the dead of Mardale were destined to lie in Shap come hell or high water – literally.

 A lot of the old corpse roads now only exist as footpaths.
 For the latter, few remember or know their original purpose.
-Sometimes fields can give them away, especially if they’re called something like “Church-way”.
+Sometimes fields give them away, especially if they’re called something like “Church-way”.

 But it usually takes a combination of old maps, local knowledge and the occasional legend to plot their course.
 Atlas Obscura point out the locals didn’t want rotting bodies carried across their land.
 That explains the remoteness of the paths.

 How do corpse roads link to folklore?

-So if a different route had to be followed, for whatever reason, it was considered bad luck.
+Many feared bad luck if a different route had to be followed, for whatever reason.
 This is possibly due to the fact that the corpse had to be taken along an actual corpse road to prevent them returning home later on.

-Then you have the corpse candle.
-This is particularly associated with Wales, and is believed to travel along the route from the cemetery to the dying person’s house and back again.
+Then you have the corpse candle, particularly associated with Wales.
+People believe it travels along the route from the cemetery to the dying person’s house and back again.
 Seen as an omen, the lights allegedly appeared on the night before a death when the spirit traced the path to the cemetery in advance.